|

 @hitchedandhart

-Use this near staircases or hallways where lighting is consistent and guests pause naturally before moving further into reception areas.
+Use this approach near staircases or hallways where lighting is consistent and guests pause naturally.

 @flawless_functions_ct